xinadi/QML.jl/docs/src/index.md

 - [`QML.QQuickView`](@ref) creates a window, so it's not necessary to wrap the QML in `ApplicationWindow`.
 - You can run QML code contained in a string with [`QQmlComponent`](@ref).

+## QML modules

+Since QML.jl version 0.2, only the `QtDeclarative` package is installed by default, which includes only a very limited set of QML modules.
+Most notably, the `Controls` and `Controls 2` modules are missing.
+To get these, you need to add the julia packages `Qt5QuickControls_jll` and `Qt5QuickControls2_jll` and use these in your Julia file.

 ## Interaction

 Interaction with Julia happens through the following mechanisms: